hanslhansl/loop-to-constant/README.md

 for i in range(max(a, c + 1), b):
     r += i
 ```
-That's a for loop over a summand and as mentioned in [Merging an if clause into a for loop](#transforming-a-for-loop-over-a-summand) we can let Sympy do the rest.
+That's a for loop over a summand and as mentioned in [Merging an if statement into a for loop](#transforming-a-for-loop-over-a-summand) we can let Sympy do the rest.

 With the formula for the [second example](#motivation) it can be done manually too:
 ```
 r = (b**2 - b + max(a, c + 1) - max(a, c + 1)**2) / 2
 ```
 #### What to do with min/max?
 The last example contains calls to `min()` and `max()`.
-As shown above, merging if clauses into for loops also creates such terms.
+As shown above, merging if statements into for loops also creates such terms.

 Unfortunatelly, dealing with `min()` and `max()` isn't exactly straight forward.
 If you want to understand how it is done take a look at the code, specifically at the `eliminate_symbol_from_max_min()` methods and the `SympyMaxMinSplitter` class.
 ## Usage